WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

   mouse
   clicks!
 - Input your own desired FPS cap.
 [25 - 120 FPS]
-- Enable True Full Screen Mode / Exclusive Full Screen for slightly better performance.
+- Enable True Full Screen Mode / Exclusive Full Screen for potentially better performance, better smoothness, less stuttering, and less hitching.
 - Set your desired Full Screen Resolution.
 - Program will notify you whenever there are updates available!
 - No additional installations or dependencies required (apart from Wuthering Waves).
 Just download and run the program!